idugalic/digital-restaurant/README.md

 [Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component.
 It consumes events, and creates 'query models' (materialized views) of aggregates.
 This makes querying of event-sourced aggregates easy.

-Aditonally, our event listener is publishing a WebSocket events on every update of a query model.
+Event listener is publishing a WebSocket events on every update of a query model.
-This can be usefull on the front-end to re-fetch the data via HTTP/REST endpoints.
+This can be useful on the front-end to re-fetch the data via HTTP/REST endpoints.

 #### 'Command' HTTP API